SmartTokenLabs/TokenScript/doc/design_paper.md

 We will proceed on addressing the need for "Integrating the Web" and come to a full picture of the design requirements of TBML in the following chapters.

-## address "Integrate the web" needs
+## address the "Integrate the web" need

-As we explained earlier, the web is poorly integrated, as the only link between the units of the web - websites, is, frankly, links.
+As we explained earlier, the web is poorly integrated, as the only link between the units of the web, i.e. "websites" are links.
 It carries no business process, authentication or trust relationship.
-There is no anchoring points for integration.
+There are no anchoring points for integration.

-We believe token is the anchor points for integration.
+We believe the token is the anchor points for integration.
 Again, this is best illustrated by examples.

-Suppose a user purchases an iPhone from Harvey Norman, an online retailer, using blockchain.
-The input of the transaction will be some sort of currency.
-The output, in this case, will be three tokens:
+Suppose a user purchases an iPhone from Harvey Norman, an online retailer, using the blockchain.
+The input of the transaction will be a type of currency; the output, in this case, will be three tokens:

 - a shipping token, which can be used to redeem the product from a local pick-up station.
-- a warranty token, issued by Apple, which allows the iPhone to be serviced in other shops than Harvey Norman (e.g. Apple Centre).
+- a warranty token, issued by Apple, which allows the iPhone to be serviced in shops other than Harvey Norman (e.g. Apple Centre).
-- a receipt token, issued by Harvey Norman, which allows the product to be returned in 90 days.
-It's also useful for getting Tourism Tax Refund if you want to take the phone out of Australia.
+- A receipt token, issued by Harvey Norman, which allows the product to be returned in 90 days.
+It's also useful for getting a Tourism Tax Refund if you want to take the phone out of Australia.

-If without tokens as the integration anchor, the three different services might be carried out by different means.
+If without tokens as the integration anchor, the three different services might be carried out by various means.

 ---

-#### Shipping Token
+#### The Shipping Token

 Without it, a user might get a tracking number instead of a token, which itself carries no authentication information, so it can't be used to pick up the product unless a pickup code is provided, perhaps in SMS - even more poorly integrated with the process.